jamiestorey/CodeEveryDay/README.md

 [Day: 049](https://github.com/jamiestorey/CodeEveryDay/tree/master/049) - Python - A Jupyter notebook that reads this list to extract what language was used
 [Day: 050](https://github.com/jamiestorey/CodeEveryDay/tree/master/050) - 📂 - No code writing but looked at some of my old projects and used a PowerShell script from Stack Overflow to remove files that should have been ignored
 [Day: 051](https://github.com/jamiestorey/CodeEveryDay/tree/master/051) - WordPress - Added a portfolio page to my Wordpress Development Diary website.
 (It looks awful 😛)
+[Day: 052](https://github.com/jamiestorey/CodeEveryDay/tree/master/052) - Blazor - Started following along with a video tutorial of Blazor in preperation of starting my own project